Emerging Artists Contest

 Eligibility

 This contest is for artists who are relatively new to paid illustration work for speculative publications in English.
-To be eligible for this contest, all the following rules must be true of you:
+To be eligible for this contest, all the following rules must apply to you:

-- You have never been nominated for any Hugo award for art, including fan categories.
+• You have never been nominated for any speculative fiction awards for art (Hugos, Locus, World Fantasy Awards, Ignyte, etc), including fan categories.

-- You are not a previous winner of the Dream Foundry art contest
+• You are not a previous winner of the Dream Foundry art contest (previous finalists can submit again).

-Please note that you are on the honour system for judging your own eligibility.
-However, we may disqualify any entrants in order to uphold the spirit of this contest’s goals; such determinations of eligibility are decided by the Dream Foundry and are not open to debate or argument.
+Please note that we are trusting you to be honest regarding your own eligibility.
+We may disqualify any entry that does not uphold the spirit of this contest’s goals, or disrespects its guidelines; such determinations are decided by the Dream Foundry and are not open to debate.

 Submission Guidelines

-Submit one .pdf with at least three finished artworks, but no more than five.
+Submit 3-5 pieces for your portfolio.
+We prefer low resolution jpeg files, but can also accept pdf and docx.
 Those illustrations don’t need to be exclusive for the contest, and they can have been previously posted on the internet.
 Please include a title for each of the works, and specify which media you used (e.g. watercolors, mixed media, digital art, etc).
+If you have an online portfolio or any social media link with your art, please link those in the form.

 All entries are final.
 No revisions are accepted.

-No multiple submissions (do not send more than one .pdf portfolio.)
+No multiple submissions (do not send more than one portfolio.)

 Entries can be from any country.

 All entries must be original artwork (no fanarts).
-Illustration work only (no collages, photomanipulations, etc).
+Illustration/painting work only (no collages, photo manipulations, photography, etc).

 Please Don't Send